vidmap/opensfm-tutorial/README.md

 `sudo docker run -it --expose 8000 -p 8000:8000 awkbr549/opensfm`

-This will start an instance of the awkbr549/opensfm container, and this instance number should show up after root@ in the command line.
-Save the id after root@ somewhere so when we exit the docker container, we can go back to the exact same version of the container.
+This will start a container of the awkbr549/opensfm image, and the container ID should show up after root@ in the command line.
+Save this id after root@ somewhere so when we exit the docker container, we can return to this container.

 To run the reconstruction of an example set of images in `data/berlin`, go to the root of the project `/source/OpenSfM` and run: